HahaZaineb/Haha-Zaineb-portfolio/content/pages/index.md

     backgroundSize: full
     title: "I’m a Zaineb,\_Electronics communications engineering\_student and a blockchain enthusiast."
     subtitle: >-
-      I specialize in Embedded Systems as part of my degree curriculum but while pursuing my degree, I've built a strong background in Blockchain.
+      I specialize in Embedded Systems as part of my degree's curriculum but while pursuing this degree, I've built a strong background in Blockchain.
       My passion lies in building decentralized applications
     styles:
       self:
         height: auto